The New Art of the Deal:

 With a weary shake of his head, Malik settled deeper into his chair.
 “Man optimized himself into a default setting.”

 “It’s looking good, Dar.
 I’ve mapped Kozlov’s entire logistics network—his routes, his safe houses, his communication protocols.
 I can funnel him exactly where we want him.”
 Malik pulled up a satellite image of an industrial district.
 “This is our kill zone.
 Minimal surveillance, no police presence, and multiple exit routes for us.
-Once we activate the electronic warfare package, Kozlov will be completely isolated.”
+Once we activate the electronics, Kozlov will be completely isolated.”

 “It’s the only way,” Dar locked away the hesitation that would keep her up most of the night.
 “If we fake it, our observer might see through it.
 But if we actually take down Kozlov, if we seize a bioweapon shipment and eliminate a major player in Ashford’s network, then the intelligence looks genuine.
 And whoever’s watching us will have to react.”